Daniel-Rolen/PDFCompilator/README.md

 6. http.server and socketserver: Used for creating a simple HTTP server.
    - Installation: Part of Python's standard library, no additional installation required.

+7. Flask: Web framework used for the backend API.
+   - Installation: `pip install flask`

 ## Installation

 1. Clone this repository: